cseelye/pxe-server/README.md

 There are two ways to use this container - automated or manual setup.
 The automated method is quick and easy but makes some assumptions and may need modification for your environment.
 The manual setup requires additional setup and per-server configuration but allows more flexibility.

 ### Automated Setup
 Create a directory to hold the config files and install files, write an env file to describe your network and target server, and then pass the environment into the container.
-To change a value, stop the container, edit the file, and launch the container again.
+To change a value, stop the container, edit the env file, and launch the container again.
 The startup scripts in the container read the env variables and write out the appropriate config files for the various services each time the container starts.

-Of course you can also export each value individually and then reference it on the docker command line instead (export ABC=abc, -e ABC).
 ```shell
 mkdir pxe-data
 cat > pxe-env <<EOF